You might have noticed that a lot of websites are throwing up annoying notices about browser cookies.

 Well, it isn’t that simple.

-If you live outside the EU, your website is hosted outside of the EU, and are targeting visitors anywhere other than the EU, then you don't need a cookie notice.
+These laws are enforced by the EU and therefore cannot apply worldwide.
+If you live outside the EU, your website is hosted outside of the EU, and are targeting visitors anywhere other than the EU, then you don’t need a cookie notice.

-Yes, that means that if you run a standard blog here in the United States (or anywhere in the world outside of the EU), your site is not hosted in Europe, and you're not going out of your way to specifically target European customers, you can safely skip the cookie notices on your blog.
-An EU member state just doesn't have legal jurisdiction in the United States, and there is no legal precedent yet here in the US on whether a US court would enforce an EU fine or ruling like this.
+Yes, that means that if you run a standard blog here in the United States (or anywhere in the world outside of the EU), your site is not hosted in Europe, and you’re not going out of your way to specifically target European customers, you can safely skip the cookie notices on your blog.

 On the other hand, if you are running a site that IS based in the EU and you work with EU customers, you need to serve a cookie notice.